unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Messaging.md

 For instance, when there is a command in the model that when executed creates a new entity and stores it to the database using a service, the service can send a 'created' entity-change message with the messenger, which can then be intercepted in the model to have the state or list-state update itself and display the newly created entity received from the messenger.

+These extensions are shipped in the [`Uno.Extensions.Reactive.Messaging`](https://www.nuget.org/packages/Uno.Extensions.Reactive.Messaging) NuGet package.

 ### Observe

+The purpose of the `Observe` methods (it comes in several overloads, [see below](#additional-observe-overloads)), is to intercept entity-change messages (`EntityMessage<T>`) from the Community Toolkit messenger and apply them into the designated state or list-state.

 In the example below, there is a model that displays a state-list of `Person` entities received from a service, loaded using a state, with the [`Async`](xref:Overview.Mvux.ListStates#async) factory-method.